manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Compliance.md

 	- Group email address: **wipusers**

-	- Group email address domain: to the right of the group email address alias is the email address domain. **M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) should be displayed here.
+	- Group email address domain: to the right of the group email address alias is the email address domain. **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) should be displayed here.
 Select this field so enable the **Next** button but do not change its value.

 7. Select **create group** and then select **Close**.
 Note the warning on the **New group created** page that indicates it can take up to an hour for the group to appear in the Groups list.
 Our testing experience has shown that the group normally appears within a few minutes.